 If I didn’t think I could meet Delta’s notable minimum spend to earn the annual bonus, the cards would be pretty comparable.

-Alaska’s companion fare benefit isn’t as generous as Delta’s since you still have to pay $99 for the ticket, but the Platinum Delta card’s annual fee is $120 more.
-Alaska’s yearly $50 fare discount is a nice perk, too, but Delta has a bigger sign-up bonus, offering both more miles and $100 statement credit.
+Alaska’s companion fare benefit isn’t as generous as Delta’s since you still have to pay $99 for the ticket, but the Platinum Delta card’s annual fee is higher.
+Alaska’s yearly $50 fare discount is a nice perk, too, but Delta has a bigger welcome bonus, offering both more miles and $100 statement credit.

 If I planned to keep the card for several years and didn’t think I’d make at least $25,000 in purchases annually, I’d probably go with Alaska.
 I really like the carrier’s generous stopover policy on companion fares and award tickets.
 Plus the 3x earning on Alaska purchases is excellent.
 If I was planning to spend a lot on the card, though, the Delta card’s annual bonus is hard to beat.